Bowlers take South Africa closer to semis by scripting six-wicket win over Bangladesh | Sports-Games

 South Africa skittled out a struggling Bangladesh for 84 in 18.2 overs and then knocked off their target in 13.3 overs to consolidate their second position in Group 1.

-With three wins from four matches, South Africa now have a match left against in-form table toppers and unbeaten England on November 6.
+After three wins from four matches, South Africa are left with a game against in-form table toppers England on November 6.

+Bangladesh are already out of the semifinal contention, having lost all their four matches so far.

-Already down and out, Bangladeshi batters were at sea against a disciplined South African attack, which was not only consistent with its teasing line and length but also got the ball to jump off good length.
+Bangladesh's batters were at sea against a disciplined South African attack, which was not only consistent with its teasing line and length, but also got the ball to jump off good length.

 Rabada's (3/20) first spell in which he scalped three batters, including two in two balls, was instrumental in the slide of Bangladesh, who were playing without star-all rounder Shakib Al Hasan.
 Nortje (3/8) also got rid of three batters while Shamsi Tabraiz (2/21) dismissed two.